1. Product Overview and Positioning

 Legitimate Access Required: StreamFab only parses/decrypts if the user has playback rights.
 The tool adapts and initiates DRM processing if you can stream in your browser.

-Legal and Ethical Use: StreamFab is for personal use only; piracy and third-party redistribution are strictly prohibited.
+Legal and Ethical Use: StreamFab is really just for your own personal use.
+Piracy and sharing it with others are big no-nos.

-Data Security: DRM data and keys are securely processed; StreamFab keeps up with streaming policy and adapts.
+Data Security: Any of that DRM info and the keys are handled in a secure way.
+StreamFab also has to keep up with streaming policy changes and adapt its-self.

-StreamFab stands by a "compliance-first, legally authorized" strategy, offering users peace of mind and secure digital management.
+StreamFab really tries to stick to a "compliance-first, legally authorized" method.
+This just gives users a bit of peace of mind and a secure way to handle their digital content.

 5. Module Workflows & Principles